aymantaleb/androidDictionary/README.md

 ## Dictionary by Ayman Taleb 11/19/2021 for EECS 40 at UCI

-All files needed are in the zip provided.
+All files needed are in the directories provided.
 All the online resources I used are listed in the statement.txt file